Get to know Ostrava – a city with rich industrial heritage, unspoiled by crowds of tourists.

 Money exchange booths sometimes offer smaller fees and better deals than banks, but some are tourist traps.
 Be cautious when choosing.

 The exchange rate is approximately 1 EUR = 25 CZK.

 It’s useful to carry some cash around.
 Cards (mostly Visa and Mastercard) are accepted in chain stores and larger places, but less often in smaller shops, coffee places or pubs.

 We speak Czech and generally understand Slovak perfectly.

 English should be well understood, especially among younger people.

-While June is usually sunny and can bring very warm days to Ostrava, it’s good to be also ready for chilly, rainy days.
-It can be 30°C with clear blue sky as well as 15°C with heavy, London-like rain.
+June is usually sunny and warm, but be ready for some chilly, rainy days.
+It can be 30°C with a clear blue sky as well as 15°C with heavy, London-like rain.